 After walking the streets of Jeri, we were excited to book our first ‘tour’ of the North.
 In Jeri there are two options, East or West of the lagoon/dunes.
 We were keen for the East but sadly, we were met with unscrupulous touts giving us a ‘discounted’ rate when it was more expensive than the official agents.
 Luckily by this stage we had our wits about us, dodging the tout and booking direct with the agent.

 It turned around after that really.

 Our luck changed when we found 200 Reals ($70AUD) on the street and treated ourselves to the best caipirinha in Jeri at Loco Beach and some succulent lobster at Bistro Caiçara ($30 AUD).

 Our lucky streak continued with the delicious food scene.
 We found the best açaí was at Naturalmente, best lunch was at Granola.
 Best grilled fish was at Pimenta Verde.
-Best unexpected (non Brazilian) meal at Kaze for excellent sushi (they also serve delicious wine: HALLELUJAH!).
-Best breakfast at Tapioca (on Rua Principal) or the buffet at Jeri Ju.
+The best unexpected (non Brazilian) meal at Kaze for excellent sushi (they also serve delicious wine: HALLELUJAH!).
+And the best breakfast at Tapioca (on Rua Principal) or the buffet at Jeri Ju.
 Best vegetarian fare can be found at Comida Consciente.